 In case you need recommendations for an Asus router, here’s my opinion (I currently own a RT-N16), in descending order of router CPU performance:

-- There is no doubt RT-AC66U is the best Asus router one can buy to run Tomato as of this writing.
+- There is no doubt RT-AC68U is the best Asus router one can buy to run Tomato as of this writing.
 Naturally it is also the most expensive.
-Tomato Shibby has added 5GHz support for it recently.

 - RT-N15U: This seems like a cheaper successor to the old RT-N16.
 In terms of specifications it looks fine, and should perform faster than RT-N53 if one does not need 5GHz WiFi.
 I think that people with higher than 200Mbps broadband should consider something more powerful than this.

-- RT-N53: 5GHz is really important.
+- RT-N53 A1: 5GHz is really important, so if the budget allows, it is better to buy a model that supports 5GHz (starting with 6 or 5 in the model number).
 It is possibly the single most important tool to avoid WiFi interference from neighbors for now.
-However, its Ethernet ports are 100Mbps instead of Gigabit 1000Mbps, so this router does not make sense if you have higher than 100Mbps broadband.
+However, its Ethernet ports are 100Mbps instead of 1000Mbps Gigabit Ethernet, so this router does not make sense if you have higher than 100Mbps broadband, or you are going to connect more than 1 PC to it via Gigabit Ethernet.

 Differentiating among various models of Asus RT-N router series: